dvaneynde/home-automation/DESIGN.md

 This is what happens every 20 ms (default, configurable):

-- `IHardwareIO.refreshInputs()` is called, so that all actual hardware inputs are read and buffered. _Under the hood this sends a set of commands to `HwDriver` to read the values from the `IO Boards`._
+- `IHardwareReader.refreshInputs()` is called, so that all actual hardware inputs are read and buffered. _Under the hood this sends a set of commands to `HwDriver` to read the values from the `IO Boards`._
 - All Sensors have their `Sensor.loop()` executed to process these inputs via `IHardwareReader` and update their state machines if appropriate.
 State changes may lead to events being sent to Controllers or Actuators.
 These Controllers and Actuators **must not yet evaluate this change, they must not yet change their state or send events elsewhere themselves** - they just have to 'remember' the event received.
 - Next `Controller.loop()` is run on all Controllers.
 Now it is the time to process any event information received and remembered.
 This may lead to a state change of the Controller itself, which in turn may lead to an event to another Controller or Actuator.
 Again, receivers of these events just note down the information sent by the event - they must not yet act upon it.
 - Finally Actuators have their `Actuator.loop()` executed, so they can update state and if applicable update hardware outputs.
 When output hardware needs to be updated an Actuator uses `IHardwareWriter` that buffers the output changes.
-- To actually update hardware output `IHardwareIO.refreshOutputs()` is called.
+- To actually update hardware output `IHardwareWriter.refreshOutputs()` is called.

 This may all be very abstract, below example may be helpful.